-man was not comfortable with his decision to have a vasectomy, or is having
+man wasn't comfortable with his decision to have a vasectomy, or if he's having

 second thoughts, it could affect him psychologically.